History

 greek and roman doric order

+The Roman Doric order from the Theater of Marcellus: triglyphs centered over the end column.
 In the Roman Doric version (illustration, left), the height of the entablature has been reduced.
 The endmost triglyph is centered over the column rather than occupying the corner of the architrave.
 The columns are slightly less robust in their proportions.
 Below their caps, an astragal molding encircles the column like a ring.
 Crown moldings soften transitions between frieze and cornice and emphasize the upper edge of the abacus, which is the upper part of the capital.
 Roman Doric columns also have moldings at their bases and stand on low square pads or are even raised on plinths.
 In the Roman Doric mode, columns are not invariably fluted.
 Since the Romans dropped the request of the triglyph covered corner, now both columns and triglyphs could be arranged in equidistant order again and well centered together.
 The architrave corner needed to be left “blank” (illustration, right, V.).

 The Roman architect Vitruvius, following contemporary practice, outlined in his treatise the procedure for laying out constructions based on a module, which he took to be one half a column's diameter, taken at the base.
 An illustration of Andrea Palladio's Doric order, as it was laid out, with modules identified, by Isaac Ware, in The Four Books of Palladio's Architecture (London, 1738) is illustrated at Vitruvian module.